Western Engineering News | February 2, 2017

 On January 27, Carleton University hosted the 39th annual OEC.
 The event featured 16 universities and more than 300 competitors.

-“I’ve competed at OEC for the past 3 years now,” said Jolien van Gaalen, a fourth-year Mechatronic Engineering student.
+“I’ve competed at OEC for the past 3 years now,” said Jolien van Gaalen, a fourth-year Mechatronic Systems Engineering student.
 “It has always been a great way to meet interesting individuals from other universities.”

-Teamed with fellow Mechatronic Engineering student Richard Lacroix, van Gaalen entered the Innovative Design category.
+Teamed with fellow Mechatronic Systems Engineering student Richard Lacroix, van Gaalen entered the Innovative Design category.
 This highly technical category involved creating a new technological design or to revisit one that requires development.
 The proposals were judged based on their originality and practicality.
-Lacroix and van Gaalen presented an automated hydroponic indoor system for growing microgreens, called Migrova, that is being developed as part of their MSE 4499 project, under the advisement of Hanif Ladak, an associate professor in the department of Electrical and Chemical Engineering at Western University.
+Lacroix and van Gaalen presented an automated hydroponic indoor system for growing microgreens, called Migrova, that is being developed as part of their MSE 4499 project, under the advisement of Hanif Ladak, an associate professor in the department of Electrical and Computer Engineering at Western University.

 “The overall purpose of the project was to make nutritious fresh foods more accessible in a sustainable way,” said van Gaalen.
 “Microgreens have a short harvest time, are small in size, and are highly nutritious which makes them an ideal crop to grow in an urban/home setting.”